Swall0w/Swall0w.github.io/index.md

 # Biography
-Masato Fujitake is a second-year Ph.D. student in information science and technology particularly interested in artificial intelligence, computer vision, and machine learning.
+Masato Fujitake is a second-year Ph.D. student in information science and technology, particularly interested in artificial intelligence, computer vision, and machine learning.
-He is a member of the Computer Vision and Discrete Geometry Group (Sugimoto Laboratory) at the National Institute of Informatics (NII), Japan.
+He is a Computer Vision and Discrete Geometry Group (Sugimoto Laboratory) member at the National Institute of Informatics (NII), Japan.

 Before commencing his graduate studies at the Graduate University for Advanced Studies, SOKENDAI, he earned his bachelor and master’s degree in robotics and information science at the